bem/bem-core/common.docs/intro/intro.en.md

     .hello
         color: green

-To add special `i-bem` event handlers to any block or element you need to define the js property as `true`.
+To add special `i-bem` event handlers to any block or element you need to define the [js](https://bem.info/technology/bemhtml/current/reference/#js) property as `true`.
-(More information in Russian Only: [js property](https://github.com/bem/bemhtml/blob/master/common.docs/reference/reference.ru.md#js)

     block('hello')(
 		js()(true),